How to complain about a GP

 Generally, there are two main ways to complain about your doctor:

-If you’re still unhappy, you can refer the matter to the Parliamentary and Health Service Ombudsman, who is independent of the NHS and government.
-You should be aware that this option to complain is highly likely to be unavailable if you start any form of legal proceedings against your doctor.
+If you’re still unhappy, you can refer your complaint to the Parliamentary and Health Service Ombudsman, who is independent of the NHS and government.
+Just remember that the option to complain is highly likely to be unavailable if you start any form of legal proceedings against your doctor.

 Next Steps